DavidLi1111/yuanzheLi.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I am Yuanzhe!
-My research interest is Large Language Models (LLM).
-Currently, I am working on LLM Agents.
-Previously, I have research experience on the code generation of LLMs and financial time series pattern, effectively transfer the capability from high-resource programming languages to low-resource programming languages and use the Transformer-based autoencoder to effectively capture the information in Limit Order Book.
+My research focuses on Large Language Models (LLMs), and I'm currently working on LLM agents.
+Previously, I worked on LLM-based code generation and transferring capabilities from high-resource to low-resource programming languages.
+I also study financial time-series modeling, capturing information from limit order books (LOBs).

-Now, I am a Ph.D. student of Electrical and Computer Engineer at University of Arizona.
-I am affliated with Reconfigurable Efficient Intellgence Group.
+Now, I’m a Ph.D. student in Electrical and Computer Engineering at the University of Arizona and a member of the Reconfigurable Efficient Intelligence Group.

 Education